 that was determined to be uneconomical to repair and for which a total loss payment is made by an insurer, whether or not the vehicle is subsequently repaired, if, prior to or upon making payment to the claimant, the insurer obtained the agreement of the claimant to the amount of the total loss settlement and informed the claimant that, pursuant to rules of the department, the title must be branded and submitted to the department for issuance of a salvage certificate of title for the vehicle.
 (66-1-4.16 NMSA 1978)

-12-1-151 SCHOOL BUS.
-“School Bus” means any motor vehicle operating under the jurisdiction of the state board of education or private school or parochial school interests which is used to transport children, students or teachers to and from schools or to and from any school activity, but not including any vehicle:
+12-1-168 SCHOOL BUS.
+“School Bus” means a commercial motor vehicle used to transport preprimary, primary or secondary school students or from home to school, from school to home or to and from school sponsored event, but not including a vehicle:

-(1) operated by a common carrier, subject to and meeting all requirements of the state corporation commission but not used exclusively for the transportation of students;
+(1) operated by a common carrier, subject to and meeting all requirements of the department of transportation but not used exclusively for the transportation of students;

-(2) operated solely by a government-owned transit authority, if the transit authority meets all safety requirements of the state corporation commission but is not used exclusively for transportation of students; or
+(2) operated solely by a government-owned transit authority, if the transit authority meets all safety requirements of the department of transportation but is not used exclusively for the transportation of students;

-(3) operated as a per capita feeder as defined in Section 22-16-6 NMSA 1978; or
+(3) operated as a per capita feeder as provided in Section 22-16-6 NMSA 1978; or

-that is a minimum six-passenger, full-size, extended-length, sport utility vehicle operated by a school district employee pursuant to Subsection D of Section 22-16-4 NMSA 1978.
+(4) that is a minimum six-passenger, full-size, extended-length, sport utility vehicle operated by a school district employee pursuant to Subsection D of Section 22-16-4 NMSA 1978.
 (66-1-4.16 NMSA 1978)

-12-1-152 Seal “Seal” means the official seal of the taxation and revenue department as designated by the secretary.
+12-1-169 Seal.
+“Seal” means the official seal of the taxation and revenue department as designated by the secretary.
 (66-1-4.16 NMSA 1978)

-12-1-153 Secretary “Secretary” means the secretary of taxation and revenue, and, except for the purposes of Sections 66-2-3 and 66-2-12 NMSA 1978, also includes the deputy secretary and any division director delegated by the secretary.
+12-1-170 Secretary.
+“Secretary” means the secretary of taxation and revenue, and, except for the purposes of Sections 66-2-3 and 66-2-12 NMSA 1978, also includes the deputy secretary and any division director delegated by the secretary.
 (66-1-4.16 NMSA 1978)

-12-1-154 SEMITRAILER.
-“Semitrailer” means any vehicle, without motive power, other than a pole trailer, designed for carrying persons or property and for being drawn by a motor vehicle, and so constructed that some part of its weight and that of its load rests upon or is carried by another vehicle.
+12-1-171 SEMITRAILER.
+“Semitrailer” means a vehicle, without motive power, other than a pole trailer, designed for carrying persons or property and for being drawn by a motor vehicle and so constructed that some significant part of its weight and that of its load rests upon or is carried by another vehicle.
 (66-1-4.16 NMSA 1978)

-12-1-155 SIDEWALK.
-“Sidewalk” means that portion of a street between the curb lines, or the lateral lines of a roadway, and the adjacent property lines, intended for the use of pedestrians.
+12-1-172 SIDEWALK.
+“Sidewalk” means a portion of street between the curb lines, or the lateral lines of a roadway, and the adjacent property lines, intended for the use of pedestrians.
 (66-1-4.16 NMSA 1978)

-12-1-156 Slow-Moving Vehicle.
+12-1-173 Slow-Moving Vehicle.
 “Slow-Moving Vehicle” means a vehicle that is ordinarily moved, operated or driven at a speed less than twenty-five miles per hour.
 (66-1-4.16 NMSA 1978)

-12-1-157 SOLID TIRE.
-“Solid Tire” means every tire of rubber or other resilient material which does not depend upon compressed air for the support of the load.
+12-1-174 SOLID TIRE.
+“Solid Tire” means every tire of rubber or other resilient material that does not depend upon compressed air for the support of the load.
 (66-1-4.16 NMSA 1978)

-12-1-158 Special Mobile Equipment.
+12-1-175 Special Mobile Equipment.
 “Special Mobile Equipment” means a vehicle not designed or used primarily for the transportation of persons or property and incidentally operated or moved over the highways, including but not limited to farm tractors, road construction or maintenance machinery, ditch-digging apparatus, well-boring apparatus and concrete mixers.
 (66-1-4.16 NMSA 1978)